willvivi/fuel/Readme.md

 ## Instructions

-Prior to running the api and pending the dockerization of the app, you need to install MongoDB on your machine, and create a database named `fuel`.
-Make sure MongoDB service is running before continuing.
+- Install docker

-Run `npm install`, then start dev server with `npm run dev`.
+- Run `docker-compose up` from the root of the repository

-Server will run on `localhost` on port `8080`.
+Server will run on `localhost` on port `3000`.

 Postman config export is available at the root of the repository.